coozila/memcached-cluster/SETUP_CLUSTER_3_9.md

 ## Cluster Configuration

 ### Docker Compose File
-The configuration is defined in a `docker-compose-cluster-3-9.yaml` file, which is used to create and manage the cluster's services.
+The configuration is defined in a `docker-compose-cluster-3-9.yaml` file, which is used to create and manage the cluster's services located in the `config` folder.

 ### Key Components
 - **Memcached Instances**: 9 instances of Memcached are configured, each with unique ports to avoid conflicts.
 They are responsible for storing and retrieving key-value pairs.